mhkeller/layercake/src/content/guide/99-helper-functions.md

 You can also pass an optional accessor function if the arrays live on some other key.
 The accessor can also be the string name of the key.

-For example, if you're using the [`GroupLonger.svelte`](#grouplonger) transform component like in the [MultiLine example](/example/MultiLine), that component will generally output data like the following and you can transform it by passing an accessor:
+For example, if you're using the [`groupLonger`](/guide#grouplonger) helper like in the [MultiLine example](/example/MultiLine), that function will generally output data like the following and you can transform it by passing an accessor:

 Flatten it like this: